parallaxsecond/parsec-book/src/parsec_service/authenticators.md

 ## Direct Authenticator

-The direct authenticator directly parse the authentication field as a UTF-8 string and uses that as application identity.
+The direct authenticator directly parses the authentication field as a UTF-8 string and uses that as application identity.

 ## Unix Peer Credentials Authenticator